 Mars is governed by a Board of Directors who are members of the Mars family, and who receive independent advice from four external Board Advisors.
-Day-to-day operations at Mars are directed by a global management team, led by Paul S. Michaels and Grant F. Reid, Office of the President.
+Day-to-day operations at Mars are directed by a global management team, led by Grant F. Reid, Office of the President.

 Our Board uses committees comprised of Board members and external advisors to fulfill key aspects of its mandate.
 There are committees for Audit; Technology; Remuneration; and Benefits Funding and Investment Oversight.

 The Audit Committee helps the Board ensure integrity in our accounting and reporting processes and compliance with the law and relevant regulations.
 It oversees internal auditors and independent accountants, and is responsible for maintaining communication between the Board of Directors and the Company's financial management, internal auditors and independent accountants.